Het-Broeker-Huis/broekerhuis-website/content/visit/things-to-do-countryside-amsterdam.md

     bikes, lunch or a quiet weekend away.
 seo:
   title: Best things to do in the Amsterdam countryside | Broek in Waterland
-  description: Just 15 minutes from Amsterdam lies Broek in Waterland – the
+  description: Just 15 minutes from Amsterdam lies Broek in Waterlanxd – the
     Netherlands’ most beautiful village.
 Quieter than Volendam, more real than Zaanse Schans.
 Walk, bike, eat, exhale.
 ogImage: